bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-fields.md

-# Get Contact Fields crm.contacts.fields
+# Get Contact Fields crm.contact.fields

 > Scope: [`crm`](../../scopes/permissions.md)
 >
 > Who can execute the method: any user

-The method returns a description of contact fields, including custom fields.
+The method returns the description of contact fields, including custom fields.

 No parameters.